MewX/mewx.github.io/_posts/2018-07-18-xposed-in-practice.md

 ## Disclaimer

-I am not posting or publishing any detailed communication protocol or API.
+~~I am not posting or publishing any detailed communication protocol or API.
-As well, I will **NOT** release anything like `Transocks PC client`.
+As well, I will **NOT** release anything like `Transocks PC client`.~~

+Since the tooling no longer works after all these 9 years, I've made the repository public: https://github.com/MewX/Transocks-PC just for future reference.

 BTW, the apk was encrypted by [Tencent apk protection](https://yaq.qq.com/) which was not easy to decompile or dump.
 Therefore, I used `hook`.